rohan-badugula/License_Plate_Identification/README.md

 ## Acknowledgements

-We would like to thank the organizers of the **4th International Conference on Computing Communication
+We would like to thank the organizers of the **4th International Conference on Computing Communication and Intelligent Systems (ICCCIS-2023)** for providing the platform to present our research.

+## References

+Please refer to the detailed presentation and paper for more information on the existing works, methodologies, and comprehensive results discussed in this project.

+---

+Feel free to contribute, raise issues, or provide feedback on this project.
+Let's work together to enhance the capabilities of ALPR systems!

+---

+**Contact**
+- For any queries or collaborations, please contact [Rohan Reddy B](mailto:rohanbadugula9@gmail.com).

+---

+**License**
+- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.